 That Poor Car: In their Green Lantern video, they point out how every single car in the film has an alarm that goes off when someone slams into it... or that every single car in the film has an alarm at all.

-Why Don't You Just Shoot Him?: In Pacific Rim, question why if the plasma guns are so effective against Kaiju, why they don't simply build long-range defense cannons aimed at the Breach, instead of giant wrestling robots who use them as a secondary weapon?
+Why Don't You Just Shoot Him?: In Pacific Rim, he questions why, if the plasma guns are so effective against Kaiju, they don't simply build long-range defense cannons aimed at the Breach, instead of giant wrestling robots who use them as a secondary weapon?